manwar/theweeklychallenge/content/blog/perl-weekly-challenge-014.md

 author: Mohammad S Anwar
 tags: ["Perl5", "Perl6"]
 ---
 Without any further delay, we would like to announce the winner of **Perl Weekly Challenge - 013** and the name is **Laurent Rosenfeld**.
 Many congratulations to Laurent.
-You should soon hear from **Pete Sergeant** about your reward.
+You should soon hear from **[Perl Careers](https://perl.careers/)** about your reward.
 Please do let us know how you feel about it.
 For rest of the participants, I would say **Good Luck** for next time.
 Keep sending in your solutions and share your knowledge with each other.

 From next week, I am also going to participate in the weekly challenge as I am feeling left out.
 However I would **NOT** be taking part in the contest.
 Last but not the least, we have extended the deadline of submitting the solutions to midnight Sunday to give some extra time to the members.